Matrix Completion, Counterfactuals, and Factor Analysis of Missing Data: Abstract

 \section{Abstract}

 This paper proposes an imputation procedure that uses the factors estimated from a \textsc{tall} block along with the re-rotated loadings estimated from a \textsc{wide} block to impute missing values in a panel of data.
-Assuming that a strong factor structure holds for the full panel of data and its sub-blocks, it is shown that the common component can be consistently estimated at four different rates of convergence.
-An asymptotic analysis of the estimation error is obtained without requiring regularization or assuming missing at random.
-We also consider estimation of average and individual treatment effects on the treated under the assumption that potential outcome has a factor structure.
-A normal distribution theory is obtained that can be useful for hypothesis testing.
+Assuming that a strong factor structure holds for the full panel of data and its sub-blocks, it is shown that the common component can be consistently estimated at four different rates of convergence without requiring regularization or iteration.
+An asymptotic analysis of the estimation error is obtained.
+An application of our analysis is estimation of counterfactuals when potential outcomes have a factor structure.
+We study the estimation of average and individual treatment effects on the treated and establish a normal distribution theory that can be useful for hypothesis testing.

 JEL Classification: C30, C31

 Keywords: Missing-at-random, Nuclear-norm regularization, Synthetic controls, EM algorithm.

 \baselineskip=18.0pt